natanaeljr/esp32-MPU-driver/README.md

 # MPU Driver

-Note1: Under middle development.
-See new version [NewDesign]
-Note2: This version is old and will be replaced soon for the new version [NewDesign].
+Note: This version has been replaced for a new better version on [master][NewDesign].

 This repository is a driver/library for the following _TDK Invensense_ MPU's parts: